 Key requirements for sellers: Merchants are screened and need to be in business at least a year and have monthly sales of $100,000 to guarantee approval.

-Recent updates: The company has even gone so far as to open new distribution facilities aimed at enabling same-day deliveries in key metropolitan regions.
+Recent updates: The company has opened new distribution facilities aimed at enabling same-day deliveries in key metropolitan regions, significantly improving logistics capabilities.

 Who: Lazada is a prominent eCommerce platform operating in Southeast Asia, with a strong presence in countries like Indonesia, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.